 The woman laughed, broad smile and shaking shoulders.

 “Rob, I need you.”
-The young receptionist stepped into the room, his foot landing on the pen.
+The young receptionist stepped into the room, his shoe landing on the pen.

-Time passed in slow motion, holding its breath while the machines watched the boy lurch and stagger.
-Robby grabbed his arm and hauled him upright.
+Time passed in slow motion, holding its breath while the machines watched the boy’s foot roll out from under him.
+He lurched forward, staggering, but Robby grabbed his arm and hauled him upright.